 Upon successful completion of a rigorous and engaging training program, the speakers join the William J. Lowenberg Speakers Bureau.
 As members of the Speakers Bureau, they teach students and adults in classrooms, religious institutions, and community venues about the Holocaust through the lens of their relatives and their personal connection to the genocide.

-We are currently accepting applications for the second NGSB cohort.
 We are seeking individuals who have a passion to share their family Holocaust story, have a good grasp of that narrative, and are comfortable speaking to large groups, particularly middle school and high school students.
 We hope to foster a variety of Holocaust narratives—for example, Kindertransport survivors, refugees, camp survivors, etc.—and as we develop this program, we will seek out geographically and historically diverse narratives.

 Subscribe to our newsletter.